issp-center-dev/ODAT-SE/doc/en/source/customize/solver.rst

   - ``self.root_dir: pathlib.Path`` : Root directory

-    This parameter is taken from ``info.base["root_dir"]``, and represents the directory in which ``py2dmat`` is executed.
+    This parameter is taken from ``info.base["root_dir"]``, and represents the directory in which ``odatse`` is executed.
 It can be referred as a root location when the external programs or data files are read.

   - ``self.output_dir: pathlib.Path`` : Output directory